 As it reduces in volume, both acidity and sweetness are intensified, leaving strong flavors that can overpower a dish.
 Care needs to be exercised in the quantities used for seasoning – a small amount will enhance the flavors of a dish.

-For the finest flavor, spirits should be added to a dish and allowed to simmer with the ingredients.
+For the finest flavor, alcoholic beverages should be added to a dish and allowed to simmer with the ingredients.
 After adding, allow at least 10 minutes to pass before tasting and adjusting quantities.

 And of course, it doesn’t necessarily belong in every dish – it should only be used for cooking when it will contribute something to the final product.

-When cooking with vino, another good rule of thumb is to make similar pairing of wine and food for cooking as you would for dining and drinking.
+Making a selection doesn’t have to be complicated.
+Another good rule of thumb is to make a similar pairing of wine and food for cooking as you would build an experience for dining and drinking.

 That is, a light-flavored variety will work best in dishes with a delicate flavor, and robustly flavored selections are more appropriate for boldly flavored recipes.